Dartmouth College, The John Sloan Dickey Center for International Understanding

 |Location:||New Hampshire, United States|

-The Dickey Center for International Understanding at Dartmouth College invites applications for the 2018-19 (September - June) Dartmouth Fellows Program in U.S. Foreign Policy and International Security.
-Applicants from all disciplines working on research that bears directly on U.S. foreign policy and international security are welcome to apply.
-While scholars at all stages of their careers will be considered, applications from recent recipients of the Ph.D or equivalent degree are especially welcomed.
-Fellows must be in residence during their Fellowship and are asked to participate in Dickey Center seminars and events, participate in teaching an undergraduate course (with the other fellows and a faculty member), and are invited to take advantage of other Dartmouth activities.
+The John Sloan Dickey Center for International Understanding at Dartmouth College invites applications for the 2021-22 (September - June) Dartmouth Fellows Program in U.S. Foreign Policy and International Security.
+Historically, most Fellows have been political scientists and historians, but we welcome applications from any scholar whose research bears directly on foreign policy, international security, or international history.
+While scholars at all stages of their careers will be considered, applicants who are recent recipients of the Ph.D, or equivalent degree, are especially welcomed.
+Fellows must be in residence during their Fellowship to participate in Dickey Center seminars and events throughout the academic year.

-Applications will be evaluated on the basis of the quality and significance of the proposed research and its relevance to U.S. foreign policy and international security, and the ability of the applicant to benefit from interaction with and mentoring from Dartmouth faculty.
+Applications will be evaluated on the basis of the quality and significance of the proposed research, its relevance to foreign policy, and the ability of the applicant to benefit from interaction with and mentoring from Dartmouth faculty.

 - A curriculum vitae